 Kohl’s is a great example.
 Through the Kohl’s Associates in Action Program, when five or more employees volunteer together for three hours, the charity becomes eligible for a $500 grant.

 Companies with Volunteer Grant Programs

 Currently, over 45 percent of Fortune 500 companies offer volunteer grant programs for their employees.
-Here are a few examples of top volunteer grant programs.
+Here are a few examples.

 Campbell Soup Company